JimmyMcBride/personal-blog/src/posts/sveltekit-blog.md

 This setup enables markdown (`.md`) support and syntax highlighting with the **One Dark Pro** theme from Shiki.

+> Note: I'm using `getSingletonHighlighter` and not `getHighlighter`.
+When your statically generating your site, `getHighlighter` will create a new instance of itself for each codeblock in every blog and they will not be deleted.
+This causes a huge preformace issue when it comes to building your site.
+When I switched to `getSingletonHighlighter` my 20 blog build time went from 3 minutes to 1 minute!

 ---

 ### **Step 3: Creating Blog Posts in Markdown**